 The continued efforts of the State of West Virginia's Emergency Solutions Grant program have demonstrated the greatest need for (a) affordable housing solutions (b) rental subsidies and (c) emergency shelter beds.
-The State ESG program prioritizes housing assistance before shelter, but both are critical components to addressing homelessness in West Virginia.
-Because of this prioritization, less than 50% of WV's annual ESG award funding will be used for direct housing options such as Rapid Rehousing and Homeless Prevention activities during the award and allocation process.
-During the selection process, agencies prioritizing Rapid Rehousing and Homeless Prevention programs are most likely to be funded.
-Through the release of numerous HUD and SNAPS memos and notices, temporary shelters now can be turned into an emergency shelter when the emergency temporary shelter is no longer needed, and many have made that transformation successfully during the program year.
-As a result, the availability of emergency shelter beds in West Virginia will show an increase going forward.
+The State ESG program prioritizes emergency shelter, street outreach efforts, rental, and financial assistance for those experiencing homelessness.
+All components are critical components to addressing homelessness in West Virginia.
+Up to 60% of WV's annual ESG award funding will be used for Emergency Shelter and Street Outreach with the rest going towards Rental Assistance, Homeless Prevention and administrative activities during the award and allocation process.
 The demand for shelter beds has been previously high, with many shelters remaining at full capacity with waiting lists for clients to gain entry.
-These increases in total state shelter beds should mitigate some of that demand and allow for more expedient emergency services and triage for unsheltered persons.
-In summary, the State ESG program prioritizes housing assistance before shelter, but both are critical components to addressing homelessness in West Virginia.
+In previous years, the State ESG program prioritized housing assistance before shelter but an increased demand for emergency shelters beds with low supply in high-need areas of the state has emergency shelter as a priority in 2023.
+Direct assistance, such as that available through the Rapid Rehousing and Homeless Prevention programs have become more widely available through other funding opportunities outside of ESG.
+To better coordinate statewide resources, Emergency Shelter, Street Outreach, Homeless Prevention and Rapid Rehousing are all given the same consideration when prioritizing applications.
 The demand for affordable housing, housing assistance, and emergency shelter beds still shows unmet need across the State.